tholum/mem0-mcp/README.md

-# MCP Server with Mem0 for Managing Coding Preferences
+# MCP Server for Managing Coding Preferences

-This demonstrates a structured approach for using an [MCP](https://modelcontextprotocol.io/introduction) server with [mem0](https://mem0.ai) to manage coding preferences efficiently.
+This demonstrates a structured approach for using an [MCP](https://modelcontextprotocol.io/introduction) server to manage coding preferences efficiently.
 The server can be used with Cursor and provides essential tools for storing, retrieving, and searching coding preferences.

+The server supports multiple backend options:
+1. [mem0](https://mem0.ai) - Cloud-based memory storage (requires API key)
+2. MySQL/MariaDB - Self-hosted relational database (no API key required)

 ## Installation